Last reviewed: 15/06/25

 4) Goods using unauthorised event logos and unauthorised professional recording equipment must be surrendered to staff.

-5) Photographic equipment is permitted provided that it is for personal non-commercial use only.
-In the event of any subsequent commercial use, the bearer agrees to pay the Promoter for the cost of a licence issued by the Promoter for permission to take photographs / visual / audio recordings for commercial use.
+commercial use, the bearer agrees to pay the Promoter for the cost of a licence issued by the Promoter for permission to take

 6) Do not buy tickets or goods from unlawful street traders/touts.
 They are invalid.

-7) You give your express consent to your actual/ simulated likeness to be included for no fee within any audio or visual recording to be used in any media for any purpose at any time.
 This includes filming by the police or security staff which may be carried out for the security of customers and/or the prevention of crime.

 8) No unauthorised vehicles will be allowed on site.

-3) A minimum of the face value of the ticket will be refunded.
+4) A minimum of the face value of the ticket will be refunded.

 1) No unaccompanied under 16’s are allowed on site.